bohemian-coder/nodeJS-jenkins-docker/README.md

 # nodeJS-jenkins-docker
-Setting up a ci/cd pipeline with jenkins to deploy a NodeJs sample project to docker
+Setting up a ci/cd pipeline with jenkins for a containerized NodeJS project